curityio/username-password-authenticator/doc/activate-set-password.md

 - The [Create Account](create-account.md) sends an activate account email
 - The activate account flow runs when the link is clicked

-There are two ways to configure account activation, and this page describes the second method.\
+There are two ways to configure account activation and this page describes the second of these:

+- The user clicks an email link
+- Or the user clicks an email link then enters their password

 The first method is described in the [Activate Account](activate-account.md) page.

 ## Technical Behavior